Once Upon A time....In a Far Away Place, We visited A Majestic Palace. Pena Palace, In Sintra Portugal. Mystical.. Cold.. Foggy.. Magical..

 So, don't worry if your running late, lose the list, or your feet are wasted, you can "pop" in any restaurant and get some great food!

-TIP: Almost EVERY restaurant will bring you olives and bread to start.
+Restaurant Tip: Almost EVERY restaurant will bring you olives and bread to start.
 These are NOT free, there is a small charge.
 It is absolutely "okay" to wave those away.
 Just kindly refuse.
-We never did of course.......
+We never did of course.

-And now, here is a GREAT list of restaurants you might want to try!
+And now, here is a GREAT list of restaurants in Lisbon Portugal!

 -Casa do Alentejo -- The restaurant is on the second floor, beautifully decorated; carved wood panels and paintings on the walls and ceilings.
 There is also a cafeteria on the first floor, popular for its fish tapas.